 Having a hobby that you really enjoy helps divert your attention from your anxiety and also acts to bring the two branches of the nervous system into balance.
 When actively involved in a hobby, we get into what is known as the “flow.”
 This is when time seems to slip away as our attention is focused on something we enjoy.
 So if you don’t have a hobby, try taking an art class or learning a new craft.
 You will notice how the experience of engaging in an activity you enjoy will reduce your anxious feelings.

-Getting professional help is key in the process of true resolution of the symptoms of PTSD, but managing these symptoms in between session is important.
-By engaging in healthy ways to manage the symptoms, the process of treating the disorder in therapy will progress much more rapidly.
+Getting professional help is key in the process of true resolution of the symptoms of PTSD, but managing PTSD and its symptoms in between sessions is important.
+By engaging in healthy ways to handle the symptoms, the process of treating the disorder in therapy will progress much more rapidly.
 The good news is that PTSD can be resolved bringing people back to the full enjoyment of life, free of the anxious feelings that accompany the disorder.